- A BMJ study of 600,000+ veterans linked GLP-1 use to an 18-25% lower risk of developing new substance use disorders.

 Find clinical options for semaglutide, tirzepatide, and other medical weight loss solutions.

-Among veterans with no prior history of addiction, those who initiated GLP-1 receptor agonist therapy showed a lower risk of developing new substance use disorders across all five substance categories studied, compared to those taking SGLT-2 inhibitors.
-According to the study's findings, the risk reductions included:
+Among veterans with no history of addiction, those starting GLP-1 therapies had a significantly lower risk of developing new substance use disorders compared to the comparator group.
+The risk reductions spanned several major categories of addiction:

 Outcomes for Veterans with Existing Substance Use Disorders

-• Approximately 50% lower risk of substance-related mortality
+- A 50% lower risk of substance-related mortality (death).

-• Approximately 25% lower risk of suicidal ideation or attempt
+- A 25% lower risk of suicidal thoughts or self-harm attempts.

 Compare Top Weight Loss Treatments